FugueWeb/Citizen/README.md

-# idrevo
+# Citizen
-Identity, reputation, and voting
+Congress on the Blockchain